Ian Macfarlane (economist)

-Ian John Macfarlane AC (born 22 June 1946 in Sydney) is an Australian economist, and central banker.
+Ian John Macfarlane AC (born 22 June 1946) is an Australian economist, and central banker.
 After an early career as an economist in Melbourne, Sydney, Oxford and Paris, he joined the Reserve Bank of Australia in 1979 and rose to become Governor from 1996 to 2006.
 After retiring from the Reserve Bank, he became a company director, economic consultant and author of two books.

 Education and early career

 Macfarlane moved to Melbourne at the age of three and lived there until he was twenty three.
 He was educated at Melbourne High School and Monash University, Melbourne, from which he received the Bachelor of Economics degree with honours in 1968, and the Master of Economics degree in 1971.
-While completing his master's degree he taught at Monash University, he moved to Sydney in 1970 on a short-term contract with the Reserve Bank of Australia to join a team building the first econometric model of the Australian economy.
+While completing his master's degree he taught at Monash University.
+He moved to Sydney in 1970 on a short-term contract with the Reserve Bank of Australia to join a team building the first econometric model of the Australian economy.
 When his contract finished, he moved to England and from 1971–72 he worked at the Institute of Economics and Statistics at the University of Oxford.
 Following this, he then moved to the Organisation for Economic Co-operation and Development (OECD) in Paris, where he served until 1978.